 2/21

 Sidenote...something funny prior to our wildlife adventures: I don’t know if I said this but my housing arrangement is right smack dab in the middle of the city and right on top of a KFC..ew i know..today when we were walking to go catch our ride one of our friends slipped and fell down the stairs!?!
 At first it looked like it really hurt so we all asked if she was ok.
-She stood up and said I JUST SLIPPED ON A CHICKEN WING....at that point we lost it and were practically on the ground laughing...we now are joking about the dangers of living above KFC...beware of chicken wings.
+She stood up and said I JUST SLIPPED ON A CHICKEN

-...right when we got there we saw Kangaroos, just hanging out in the field, which we thought was so bizarre!
+Anyways...right when we got there we saw Kangaroos, just hanging out in the field, which we thought was so bizarre!
 We didn’t know if we were supposed to approach them or what?..So we did but very hesitant.
 You can tell by my pictures at the beginning of the day they are from afar but as the day went on we were feeding them out of our hands, laying by them, petting them etc. etc. We got our pictures taken with a Koala named Rusty!
 She was just the cutest thing ever and they are soooo soft!
 We saw tons of animals, Koalas, wallabies, kangaroos, emu, dingo, Tasmanian devils, pelicans, tooons of birds.
 I got some really good pictures that don’t really do justice for how cool it was.

 22-25

-enough to see at least the opening ceremony.
+Work this week has been good.
+I am getting the hang of everything and really getting involved in some things like Accreditation, HAP, Signage, Families and the Volunteer Allocations, it is cool to see things falling into place as the games are approaching.
+We are thinking about trying to stay long enough to see at least the opening ceremony.
 I think it’ll be an important thing to sort of rap up my internship, to actually see the games come together through everyones hard work.
 The Special Olympics is ran almost entirely by volunteers, about 600+ to be exact.
 We have been working closely with the Volunteer coordinator to try and figure out a way how to tackle and get the allocation going of important roles due to certain availability, along with the other hundred roles that need to be filled.
 We were talking this week about how each person is a complete nerd when it comes to their major or whatever their interest of study is, and at this point in our internship it has really shown!

-ous posts the weeks are sort of the same because of work, but the group of girls that I hang out with we all get along really well and have really compatible personalities where we can have fun doing just about anything, and funny things usually just happen on a day to day basis.
+Like I said in some previous posts the weeks are sort of the same because of work, but the group of girls that I hang out with we all get along really well and have really compatible personalities where we can have fun doing just about anything, and funny things usually just happen on a day to day basis.
 I have had a good belly laugh..at the very least once or twice a day.
 Lots of inside jokes where if I tried to explain things that happen it would just be ridiculous.

 A funny thing I can try and explain: So there are 3 of us girls who intern at Special Olympics and there was a "Meet and Greet" function that we were attending later that evening, so we all wore our red sporty polo shirts with a SO symbol on it.
 During lunch we usually go walk around Rundle Mall.
-We walk into this store and this lady comes up to me while Andrea and Shar are aro
+We walk into this store and this lady comes up to me while Andrea and Shar are around somewhere:

 "Oh you must be from out of town, what are you doing here"-Store Lady